gradle/gradle/design-docs/done/component-metadata.md

 ## Story: Version selection rule takes ComponentMetadataDetails and/or IvyModuleMetadata as input (DONE)

-This story makes available the component and Ivy meta-data as optional read only inputs to a version selection rule:
+This story makes available the component and Ivy metadata as optional read only inputs to a version selection rule:

 ### User visible changes